-Peter Bangs says he’s already spent $100,000 of his own money protecting his home from the Mendenhall River and this year’s record flooding wasn’t high enough to reach his property, so he’s not thrilled with being forced to allow a wall of military-grade flood barriers in his backyard and being billed for at least of the costs.
+Peter Bangs says he’s already spent $100,000 of his own money protecting his home from the Mendenhall River and this year’s record flooding wasn’t high enough to reach his property, so he’s not thrilled with being forced to allow a wall of military-grade flood barriers in his backyard and being billed for at least some of the costs.

 Concerns such as his were common among Juneau residents attending two flood-protection events at Thunder Mountain Middle School this week co-hosted by the U.S. Army Corps of Engineers and the City and Borough of Juneau.
 A two-hour presentation and question period on Tuesday evening was followed by a three-hour open house where people could talk with various officials Thursday.